 Using the family car as a way of taming a furious or over-tired toddler is such a common strategy that it’s a car commercial stereotype, but there are a few toddlers here and there who don’t seem to have gotten the message.
 If your toddler is less likely to peacefully drift off to sleep in the car than they are to scream themself blue in the face, you’re not alone.

 No, it’s not some secret, toddler conspiracy.
 In fact, there are a wide range of reasons why toddlers might want to wage war against their car seats – even if they used to have no problem riding in the car, or even enjoyed it.
 There are a few common categories of reasons that might contribute to a hatred for motor-travel, though.

-Would he rather be on the move?
+Would they rather be on the move?

-Has he been experiencing separation anxiety?
+Have they been experiencing separation anxiety?

-Does driving make him feel out-of-control?
+Does driving make them feel out-of-control?

 A lot of things that happen to toddlers are outside their control, but being put into the car and strapped into a seat is a regular routine that take away their control over their bodies.
 One way to handle this lies in their growing language skills – they might be at the age where just talking through what’s happening and why you need to strap them in could be helpful (though don’t be discouraged if it doesn’t help – they’re still pretty young).
 Toddlers Baby’s age often have trouble with transitions, so warning them about what’s going to happen (even if it might feel easier to put off telling them about your trip until the last possible second) and letting them have a chance to pick out which toys to bring with them might give them back a sense of control over the process.